ABoringGuy/Internship-Codes/README.md

 ---
 ## Week 3
+- Learned about Iterators and Generators alongside yeild and next() functions.

 - Learned the concept, use and implementation of Asynchronous Programming
   - Use of Async Functions(routines)
   - Use of Multithreading and Multiprocessing